teamroyalcoder/algorithms/README.md

 int array[10] = { 5, 10, 7, 9, 2}
 ```

-Lets close look to the elements of the array
+Let's close look to the elements of the array

 |   index   | 0   | 1   | 2   | 3   | 4   |
 |:---------:|-----|-----|-----|-----|-----|